United States men's national volleyball team

 The United States men's national volleyball team represents the country in international competitions and friendly matches.
-The team is governed by USA Volleyball.

-The team has won five Olympic medals, including three gold.
+The team is governed by USA Volleyball, and it has won six Olympic medals, three of them gold.

 History

 As the birthplace of volleyball, the United States founded the first association to regulate the sport.
 The United States Volleyball Association was formed in 1927, and was the founding member of FIVB in 1947.

-However, by the time of volleyball's international growth in the 1940s, the US was no longer a major power.
+However, by the time of volleyball's international growth in the 1940s, the U.S. was no longer a major power.
 They competed in the inaugural volleyball Olympic tournament in 1964.
-The US returned to the elite in the 1980s, winning the FIVB World Championship in 1986 in Paris, as well as four golds at the Pan American Games and eight at the NORCECA Championships.
-Of the nine times that the US have competed at the World Cup, they have finished fourth five times, most recently in 2007.
+The U.S. returned to the elite in the 1980s, winning the FIVB World Championship in 1986 in Paris, as well as four golds at the Pan American Games and eight at the NORCECA Championships.
+Of the nine times that the U.S. have competed at the World Cup, they have finished fourth five times, most recently in 2007.
 They won the event in 1985, and last time out in 2011 they finished in sixth place, eight points away from the medal positions.

-The team was a bronze medal at the World Championships in 1994.
+The team was a bronze medalist at the World Championships in 1994.
 Four years prior, in Italy, they finished sixth.
 Of the 14 times the United States have qualified for this competition, they have finished in the top 10 on eight occasions.